react-navigation/react-navigation.github.io/website/blog/2020-01-29-using-react-navigation-5-with-react-native-paper.md

 };
 ```

-The Function that we pass as a `header` has access to 3 properties:
+The Function that we pass to `header` prop has access to 3 properties:

 - scene
 - previous